DragNeXt: Rethinking Drag-Based Image Editing: C. NextBench: a Benchmark for Reliable DBIE

+To better assess region-level DBIE, LPIPS is computed between original images and edited results in three parts: (\emph{i}) LPIPS$_{ue}$ for uneditable regions, (\emph{ii}) LPIPS$_{th}$ for consistency between handle and target regions, and (\emph{iii}) LPIPS$_{hh}$ for handle regions, which are shown in Equation (\ref{eq:11}), (\ref{eq:12}), and (\ref{eq:13}), respectively:

-In the above equations, $LPIPS(\cdot)$ measures LPIPS values between input images, and $[\cdot]$ selects regions where given binary masks have a value of $1$.
-Also, $\bm{x}_j$ and $\bar{\bm{x}}_j$ represent a pair of an original image and an edited result, $\{\bm{\vartheta}_i\}_{i=1,...,n}$ represent handle regions given by users, and $\{\bm{\rho}_i\}_{i=1,...,n}$ denote target regions of $\{\bm{\rho}_i\}_{i=1,...,n}$ in edited results.
-We can estimate target regions by considering handle points, target points, and handle regions as mentioned in \textbf{Definition} \ref{def:lro} and Equation \ref{eq:5}.
+In the above equations, $\texttt{LPIPS}(\cdot)$ measures LPIPS values between input images, and $[\cdot]$ selects regions where given binary masks have a value of $1$. $\bm{x}_j$ and $\bar{\bm{x}}_j$ represent a pair of an original image and an edited result, $\{\bm{\vartheta}_i\}_{i=1,...,n}$ represent handle regions given by users, and $\{\bm{\rho}_i\}_{i=1,...,n}$ denote target regions in edited results.
+Target regions can be estimated by considering drag instructions given by users, as mentioned in \textbf{Definition \ref{def:lro}} and Equation (\ref{eq:5}) of the paper's main body.

-\textbf{What can these metrics do?} According to Equation \ref{eq:11}, \ref{eq:12}, and \ref{eq:13}, we summarize the functions of these metrics here: IF$_{ed}$ aims to measure image fidelity between the editable regions of original images and edited results; IF$_{hh}$ calculates image fidelity between the handle regions of original and edited images; IF$_{th}$represents image fidelity between the target regions of edited results and the handle regions of original input images. \textbf{A higher IF$_{ed}$ value indicates greater consistency between edited results and original images within user-specified editable regions, whereas a lower IF$_{ed}$ reveals higher discrepancies between them.
-Similarly, a high IF$_{th}$ and a low IF$_{hh}$ indicate that handle regions or objects are successfully dragged to target positions.
-Vice versa, failing to drag objects to target positions results in a high IF$_{hh}$ value (\emph{little changes in handle regions}) and a low IF$_{th}$ (\emph{mismatches between original handle regions and edited target~areas})}.
+\textbf{What can these metrics do?} According to Equation (\ref{eq:11}), (\ref{eq:13}), (\ref{eq:12}), we summarize the functions of these metrics here: \begin{itemize} \item LPIPS$_{ue}$ aims to measure LPIPS between the uneditable regions of an original input image and an edited result.
+A lower LPIPS$_{ue}$ indicates better preservation of uneditable regions, whereas a higher LPIPS$_{ue}$ implies that uneditable regions are altered during dragging. \item LPIPS$_{th}$ aims to measure the consistency between the handle regions of an original input image and the target regions of an edited result.
+A lower LPIPS$_{th}$ means handle regions are successfully dragged to target positions; vice versa, failing to drag objects to target positions results in a higher LPIPS$_{th}$ due to the mismatch between original handle regions and target areas in editable results. \item LPIPS$_{hh}$ is to measure divergence between the handle regions of an input image and an edited result.
+Successful dragging handle regions to target positions should result in a higher LPIPS$_{hh}$, reflecting the change of visual content; otherwise, handle regions in the original and edited image are the same, resulting in a lower LPIPS$_{hh}$. \end{itemize}